feernandobraga/Java-Week-3-Exercises/README.md

       *  b.
 The type of the frame.
       *  c.
 Customer's choice of color to color the frame.
       *  d.
 If the user wants to add the crowns, then the number of crowns.

+- Exercise 7:
+    * Write a program that uses while loops to perform the following steps:
+        * a.
+Prompt the user to input 'two integers: firstNum and secondNum. (firstNum must be less than secondNum.)
+        * b.
+Output all the odd numbers between firstNum and secondNum inclusive.
+        * c.
+Output the sum of all the even numbers between firstNum and second.Num inclusive.
+        * d.
+Output all the numbers and their squares between 1 and 10.
+        * e.
+Output the sum of the squares of all the odd numbers between firstNum and secondNum inclusive.
+        * f.
+Output all the uppercase letters.